What Are the Most Common Reasons for Car Starter Replacement?

 Can a bad starter drain a car battery?

 Yes.
-A faulty solenoid or stuck gear can keep the starter engaged, drawing continuous current and draining the battery overnight.
+A faulty solenoid or stuck gear can keep the starter engaged, drawing continuous current and depleting the battery.

 Is replacing a starter a DIY job?